The Norton Combination Waterstones offers 2 grit sizes per stone for a more economical choice in waterstones.

-When sharpening a straight razor, we recommend the Norton 4000/8000 Combination.
+We recommend the Norton 4000/8000 Combination when sharpening a straight razor.
 These extremely fine grits will leave your razor ready for the strop.

 A great money saving option is our Water Stone Kit.
 You get all 4 grits, plus a flattening stone to keep your sharpening stones in top shape.

 Multifunctional Case Included

 - Base acts as a reservoir to keep stone from drying out